Post-Brexit info for EU Customers

 If you don’t have one already, then these are usually very easy and quick to apply for and you should be able to find how to do so for your country on their government website.

 But what is an EORI number you ask?
 Essentially they are unique numbers or codes we have that can help with customs clearances, it helps the EU trace goods coming in, and going out of the EU states.
-They have been around for a number of years already, I applied for one when I started the Home of Tone back in 2015 and have had to use it for every single international import since.
-Both personal and business buyers can apply for an EORI number, so please rest assured that even as an individual, you can apply for an EORI unique to you.
+Mainly for business use.
+They have been around for a number of years already, in some countries Both personal/individual and business buyers can apply for an EORI number.
+But each country will have different requirements so please research this for your reference.

 Companies across the UK and Europe have been experiencing delays in transit times for international packages.
 This is partly down to a huge increase in demand for mail order, but also in light of the post-brexit 'trade deal' and the additional customs clearance processing required for all imports and exports.